-Yuanke Xu, Yaping Wen and Guosheng Han* Pages 1 - 7 ( 7 )
+Yuanke Xu, Yaping Wen and Guosheng Han* Pages 319 - 325 ( 7 )

-Background: Evidences have increasingly indicated that human disease, cell metabolism are deeply associated with proteins.
-Structural mutations and dysregulations of these proteins would contribute to the development of complex disease.
-Free radicals are unstable molecules that they look for electrons from surrounding atoms for stability, Once a free radical binds to an atom in the body, a chain reaction occurs, which causes damage to cells and DNA.
-Antioxidant protein is a substance that protects cells from free radical damage.
+Background: Evidence have increasingly indicated that for human disease, cell metabolism are deeply associated with proteins.
+Structural mutations and dysregulations of these proteins contribute to the development of the complex disease.
+Free radicals are unstable molecules that seek for electrons from the surrounding atoms for stability.
+Once a free radical binds to an atom in the body, a chain reaction occurs, which causes damage to cells and DNA.
+An antioxidant protein is a substance that protects cells from free radical damage.
 Accurate identification of antioxidant proteins is important for understanding their role in delaying aging and preventing and treating related diseases.
-Therefore, computational methods to identify pantioxidant proteins have become an effective prior-pinpointing approach to the experimental verification.
+Therefore, computational methods to identify antioxidant proteins have become an effective prior-pinpointing approach to experimental verification.

 Conclusion: We collected experimental protein data from Uniport, including 253 antioxidant proteins and 1552 non-antioxidant proteins.
 The optimal feature extraction used in this paper is composed of amino acid composition and 9-gap dipeptide.
 The protein is identified by support vector machine, and the model evaluation index is obtained based on 5-fold cross-validation.
 Compared with the existing classification model, it is further explained that the SVM recognition model constructed in this paper is helpful for the recognition of antioxidized proteins.

 9-gap dipeptide, antioxidant proteins, non-antioxidant proteins, principal component analysis, SVM, 5-fold crossvalidation.

 School of Mathematics and Computational Science, Xiangtan University, Hunan, School of Mathematics and Computational Science, Xiangtan University, Hunan, School of Mathematics and Computational Science, Xiangtan University, Hunan